St. Augustine Lighthouse

-The girls were playing in a cart that was being used to transport materials, when the cart broke free and gathered speed, eventually coming to a sudden stop against a gate.
+The girls were playing in a cart that was being used to transport materials when the cart broke free and gathered speed, eventually crashing into the water and trapping the girls underneath.
 Sadly, Eliza and Mary didn’t survive the accident.

 It is believed that a man hanged himself here in 1929.
 Although there is no evidence to support this, many people have seen what seems to be a man dangling from a rafter on stormy nights.

-Aside from the ghostly apparitions, the lighthouse is also known for events that just cannot be explained.
+Aside from the ghostly apparitions, the lighthouse and innkeeper’s house are also known for events that just cannot be explained.